Ekumen-OS/ros2_testing_workshop_roscon_es_25/README.md

 ## 🖥️ Technical requirements

 - Laptop with Linux, Docker, and an IDE (of your choice) installed.
+- At least 5GB of free disk space (for the Docker image).
 - A configured GitHub account.
 - Use of the Linux terminal and basic commands.
 - Fundamental concepts of ROS 2 and C++.